Work Conditioning Program: A Faster, Safer Return to Work

 A Seamless Transition for Injured Workers

 “The work conditioning program at Makovicka Physical Therapy aims to seamlessly transition injured workers from one of our 21 existing locations into our centrally located work conditioning center(s).
-By utilizing specialized equipment, uniquely trained staff, dedicated space, work-specific movements and cardiovascular training is enhanced to return the injured worker to their job
+By utilizing specialized equipment, uniquely trained staff, dedicated space, work-specific movements, and cardiovascular training, the injured worker can return to their job quicker and with a reduced risk for re-injury or secondary injury.”

 Chris Cameron, PT, DPT

-Board-certified orthopaedic clinical specialist
+Board-certified clinical orthopaedic specialist

 Director of Occupational Health at Makovicka Physical Therapy